chriseaton/rhino/README.md

 <a name="Query+sql"></a>

 ### query.sql(statement) ⇒ [<code>Query</code>](#Query)
 Sets the SQL query text (statment).
+Calling this function resets the query `mode` to an automatically determined value.

 **Kind**: instance method of [<code>Query</code>](#Query)
 **Throws**: